 In fact, 1 in 5 females nationwide have their first child after age 35, notes the National Institutes of Health.
 However, 1 in 3 couples in their 30s will experience some type of infertility issue.

 Ages 35 to 40

-A 2003 review notes 60 percent of couples in this age range will be able to conceive naturally within a year of starting to try, while 85 percent will be able to conceive within two years.
+A notes 60 percent of couples in this age range will be able to conceive naturally within a year of starting to try, while 85 percent will be able to conceive within two years.

 However, at this age, the risks of chromosomal issues with eggs are higher.
 The risks increase with every additional year.
 That means the risks of miscarriage or abnormal pregnancy are higher.

 This fall in fertility rates happens to coincide with the decade of life when more people than ever are trying to get pregnant.

 From 2011 to 2016, the birth rate for females ages 35 to 39 , falling 1 percent in 2017, reports the Centers for Disease Control and Prevention (CDC).
 For females over 39, the birth rate is even higher.